Santa Monica neighborhoods: Ocean Avenue

 Ocean Avenue is a major thoroughfare in Santa Monica that runs along Palisades Park, with a view of the Pacific Ocean.
-Ocean Avenue real estate is highly prized, as all residences have a full view of the beach and Pacific Ocean, some from Palos Verdes all the way to Malibu.
+Ocean Avenue real estate is highly prized, as all residences have a full view of the beach and Pacific Ocean.
+Some homes have views stretching from Palos Verdes all the way to Malibu.

-South of California Ave are several luxury hotels such as Shore Hotel, Ocean View Hotel, Shutters, Casa del Mar, The Shangri-La, The Georgian Hotel, The Huntley, The Fairmont Miramar, Hotel Oceana, The Viceroy and Loews, restaurants, businesses, and homes.
+Several luxury hotels are south of California Avenue, like Shore Hotel, Ocean View Hotel, Shutters, Casa del Mar, The Shangri-La, The Georgian Hotel, The Huntley, The Fairmont Miramar, Hotel Oceana, The Viceroy and Loews.
 The Santa Monica Pier is located at Ocean Avenue and Colorado Avenue.

 Downtown Santa Monica

-Downtown Santa Monica is located south of Wilshire Blvd.
-The streets that make up downtown Santa Monica are Wilshire Boulevard, Arizona Avenue, Santa Monica Boulevard, Broadway, and Colorado Avenue from 2nd street to 14th street.
+Downtown Santa Monica is located south of Wilshire Boulevard.
+The streets that make up downtown Santa Monica are Wilshire Boulevard, Arizona Avenue, Santa Monica Boulevard, Broadway, and Colorado Avenue from 2nd Street to 14th Street.
 The Third Street Promenade and Santa Monica Place are located in the heart of downtown.
 Many restaurants, tourist sites and hotels are in downtown Santa Monica.

 Midtown Santa Monica

-Comprising most of the 90404 zip code Midtown Santa Monica stretches from 14th street to Centinela at its westernmost and easternmost extremities, and Wilshire Boulevard to Olympic Boulevard in its north and south.
+Comprising most of the 90404 ZIP Code, Midtown Santa Monica stretches from 14th Street to Centinela Avenue east to west and Wilshire Boulevard to Olympic Boulevard north-south.
 Alternating between major thoroughfares and quieter residential lanes, Midtown is less congested than many other parts of the city.
-Planned on a regular grid, Midtown Santa Monica was once home to a number of picturesque Craftsman houses and brightly painted Victorians, though only occasional examples of these can still be found.
-In the early 1940s the first wave of suburbanization overtook this part of the city and many preexisting structures were razed and replaced with tiny square California Bungalows with green lawns and small, private backyards.
-In the 1960s a large number of these increasingly dilapidated structures were demolished in favor of four and five unit condominium complexes and apartments.
-The easternmost edge of Midtown Santa Monica, often referred to as the "college streets" where Princeton, Harvard, Yale, Stanford, and Berkeley intersect with Wilshire Boulevard, represents one of the city's primary gateways.
-Commemorating the spot where the cities of Santa Monica and Los Angeles (Brentwood neighborhood) share a border is the "Wave" a sculpture by Tony De Lap arching over Wilshire Boulevard near Franklin.
+Planned on a regular grid, the neighborhood was once home to a number of picturesque Craftsman houses and brightly painted Victorians, though only occasional examples of these can still be found.
+In the early 1940s, the first wave of suburbanization overtook this part of the city and many preexisting structures were razed and replaced with tiny, square California Bungalows with green lawns and small, private backyards.
+In the 1960s, a large number of these increasingly dilapidated structures were demolished in favor of four- and five-unit buildings.

+The easternmost edge of Midtown Santa Monica represents one of the city's primary gateways.
+The Big Wave, a sculpture by Tony De Lap, arches over Wilshire Boulevard near Franklin Street and marks the border between Santa Monica and Los Angeles.